ZJZAC/awesome-deep-model-IP-protection/README.md

 3. [Protecting the Intellectual Properties of Deep Neural Networks with an Additional Class and Steganographic Images](https://arxiv.org/pdf/2104.09203.pdf):  use a set of watermark key samples to embed an additional class into the DNN; adopt the least significant bit (LSB) image steganography to embed users’ fingerprints for authentication and management of fingerprints | [BibTex](): sun2021protecting | Sun et al, 2021.4

 4. [DeepAttest: An End-to-End Attestation Framework for Deep Neural Networks](http://cseweb.ucsd.edu/~jzhao/files/DeepAttest-isca2019.pdf): the first on-device DNN attestation method that certifies the legitimacy of the DNN program mapped to the device; device-specific fingerprint | [BibTex](): chen2019deepattest | Chen et al, *ACM/IEEE 46th Annual International Symposium on Computer Architecture (ISCA)* 2019

+4. [Hardware-Assisted Intellectual Property Protection of Deep Learning Models](https://eprint.iacr.org/2020/1016.pdf): nsures that only an authorized end-user who possesses a trustworthy hardware device (with the secret key embedded on-chip) is able to run intended DL applications using the published model | [BibTex](): chakraborty2020hardware | Chakraborty et al, *57th ACM/IEEE Design Automation Conference (DAC)* 2020

 5. [Protect Your Deep Neural Networks from Piracy](https://www.jianguoyun.com/p/DdrMupcQ0J2UCRjaou4D): using the key to enable correct image transformation of triggers; 对trigger进行加密 | [BibTex](): chen2018protect  | Chen et al, *IEEE International Workshop on Information Forensics and Security (WIFS)* 2018